Working with Wood and Clay

 NOT EVERYTHING IS PERFECT

-We hope you agree that this adds unique character to his work, but if in any way you are not satisfied with your purchase, please contact Paul and he will always do his very best to resolve any issues.
+We hope you agree that this adds unique character to the work, but if in any way you are not satisfied with your purchase, please contact Paul and he will always do his very best to resolve any issues.